pinkpigeondocs/Pink-Pigeon-Documentation/docs/3_Home_Screen/1_home_screen.md

 ## The Pink Pigeon Logo

-In the top left corner you can see our Pink Pigeon logo, which will always take you back to this screen, from anywhere within the CMS.
+In the top left corner you can see our Pink Pigeon logo, which will always take you back to this screen, from anywhere within the website builder.

 ![Image of the home screen, Pink Pigeon highlighted](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/3_Home_Screen/images/home_pink_pigeon_logo.png)